One of the world’s most-loved animals is being lost to the illegal wildlife trade. Help us protect them and adopt an Elephant from just £3 per month.

 When you sponsor an elephant, you help fund projects working with local communities to fight wildlife crime, reduce conflict, and raise awareness of the threats they face.
 In addition, your support can help us:

-Chamilandu, better known as Chammy, is one of the many calves that has been saved, raised, and rehabilitated into the wild through the elephant orphanage supported by DSWF.
+Chamilandu, better known as Chamma, is one of the many calves that has been saved, raised, and rehabilitated into the wild through the elephant orphanage supported by DSWF.

-In 2019, Chammy became a mother more literally, when she gave birth to Mutaanzi-David, who was named in honour of our founder.
+In 2019, Chamma became a mother more literally, when she gave birth to Mutaanzi-David, who was named in honour of our founder.
 He was the first ever wild-born calf to an elephant raised and rehabilitated by a Zambian orphanage.
-Both Chammy and Mutaanzi-David are doing well and have now been fully reintegrated back to the wild.
+Both Chamma and Mutaanzi-David are doing well and have now been fully reintegrated back to the wild.

-By adopting an elephant with DSWF, you can help secure a safer future for elephants, and save more orphaned elephants like Chammy.
+By adopting an elephant with DSWF, you can help secure a safer future for elephants, and save more orphaned elephants like Chamma.

 You can support our work to save endangered animals from extinction by adopting today.